twiddlingbits/twr-wasm/docs/gettingstarted/installation.md

-<h1>Installation</h1>
+<h1>Installing twr-wasm</h1>
-This section describes how to install twr-wasm on your computer so that you can use C/C++ with Web Assembly (wasm).
+This section describes how to install twr-wasm on your computer so that you can compile and link C/C++ to Web Assembly (WASM).

 ~~~
    npm install twr-wasm